chengminsun09/Acoustic_Modelling_Wound_Closure/README.md

 This repository contains the code and data used to reproduce the simulations and analyses presented in the manuscript:

-**“In Silico Optimization of Time-Dependent Motility and Proliferation Control for Wound Closure: A Hybrid Fisher–KPP and Force-Based Agent Model.”**
+**In Silico Optimization of Time-Dependent Motility and Proliferation Control for Wound Closure: A Hybrid Fisher–KPP and Force-Based Agent Model**

 The repository provides: